philipp-winterle/crittr/README.md

 To use crittr as a module just require it and choose your [options](#options).

-The crittr module has the expects an object as input parameter and returns an array with 2 css strings.
-The first one is the criticalCss string and the second one is the remaining css without the critical selectors.
+The crittr module expects an options object as input parameter and returns a Promise resolving to an object `{ critical, rest }`. `critical` is the critical CSS string and `rest` is the remaining CSS without the critical selectors.

 ```javascript
 // async/await